Estimations of the Local Conditional Tail Average Treatment Effect: Methodology

-We conclude Section 2 by remarking here on two related causal parameters that build upon the CTATE.
-Define inter-quantile expectation (IQE) of a potential outcome $Y_{d}$ between quantile levels $\tau^{\prime}$ and $\tau$ with $0\leq\tau^{\prime}<\tau\leq1$ as
+We conclude Section 2 by remarking here on one related causal parameters that build upon the CTATE.
+Define inter-quantile expectation (IQE) of a potential outcome $Y_{d}$ between quantile levels $\tau^{\prime}$ and $\tau$ with $0<\tau^{\prime}<\tau<1$ as

 Using the notion of IQE, we can define the inter-quantile average treatment effect (IQATE), which is the difference between inter-quantile expectations of two potential outcomes: